scred47/pleezer/README.md

 # pleezer

-**pleezer** is an open-source, headless streaming player that uses the [Deezer Connect](https://support.deezer.com/hc/en-gb/articles/5449309457949-Deezer-Connect) protocol to provide high-quality streaming while respecting artists’ rights and complying with Deezer’s terms of service.
+**pleezer** is an open-source, headless streaming player built around the [Deezer Connect](https://support.deezer.com/hc/en-gb/articles/5449309457949-Deezer-Connect) protocol.
+"Headless" means it runs without a graphical interface, making it ideal for DIY setups, server-based systems, or custom integrations where flexibility is key.

 ## Project Status